Supplier Code of Conduct

 Data Security, Confidentiality and Accuracy

-Suppliers will handle and process data only for the purposes for which it was collected or otherwise made available.
-Suppliers shall demonstrate appropriate industry standard and best practices data security controls to ensure that all information is protected and secure from damage and unauthorized use.
+Suppliers will handle and process data only for the purposes for which it was collected or otherwise made available and will only process data upon ShipBob’s instructions.
+Suppliers shall demonstrate data privacy and security controls appropriate to the risk that meet or exceed appropriate industry standards and best practices to ensure that the confidentiality, integrity, and availability of information is protected and secure, and shall ensure that their own subprocessors commit to the same level of security controls.
 In addition to the above minimum requirements, Suppliers shall also follow any data security policies and requirements specified in contractual agreements with ShipBob.
-Suppliers must respect and maintain the confidentiality of all non-public information about ShipBob or its activities and all non-public information obtained in the performance of the Supplier’s duties about ShipBob’s customers, clients or applicable third parties.
-Subject to any contractual requirements, Suppliers will notify ShipBob at [email protected] without undue delay of any known or suspected data security breaches and will work with ShipBob and, if applicable, law enforcement to contain the breach and determine a root cause.
+Suppliers must respect and maintain the confidentiality, integrity, and availability of all non-public or otherwise sensitive information about ShipBob or its activities and all non-public information obtained in the performance of the Supplier’s duties about ShipBob’s customers, clients or applicable third parties.
+Suppliers must ensure that all personnel authorized to process data on ShipBob’s behalf are subject to a similar obligation of confidentiality.
+Subject to any contractual requirements, Suppliers will notify ShipBob at [email protected] without undue delay of any known or suspected data security incident and will work with ShipBob and its agents to contain the incident and determine a root cause.
+Finally, Suppliers will assist ShipBob, including by sharing all relevant available information, in complying with its own obligations under applicable data protection laws.

 Environmental Impact